Shopify/polaris/polaris.shopify.com/content/patterns/design-patterns.md

 ![A solution box within a problem box within a situation box.](/images/foundations/patterns/design-patterns/situation-problem-solution.png)

 Patterns come with a solution, problem, and situation that belong together.
 Solutions taken out of this context are no longer a pattern.

-## Patterns vs. compositions

-Patterns are for merchants and compositions are for builders.

-### Pattern purpose

-- Design the best possible merchant experience
-- Simplify learning the UI
-- Improve recognizability and ease of use
-- Improve merchants’ admin proficiency

-### Composition purpose

-- Share as much code as possible
-- Speed up the build process
-- Improve maintainability and reusability
-- Ensure build consistency

-### How to distinguish

-- Patterns solve usability problems that relate to the usage of admin, while compositions solve build problems that relate to the build process
-- Patterns ensure consistent product experience, while compositions ensure consistent implementation
-- A pattern can be hard coded and still be a pattern, and a composition can be using Polaris primitives and tokens and still not be a pattern
-- Patterns are the language we speak with merchants, compositions are the code we share among us